rust-lang/rust/src/doc/tarpl/subtyping.md

 print it!
 Therefore `&mut` should be invariant.

-This is the general theme of variance vs invariance: if variance would allow you to *store* a short-lived value over a longer-lived slot, then you must be invariant.
+This is the general theme of variance vs invariance: if variance would allow you to store a short-lived value into a longer-lived slot, then you must be invariant.

 However it *is* sound for `&'a mut T` to be variant over `'a`.
 The key difference